-There are two types of antipsychotic drugs: typical and atypical.
-Atypical antipsychotics usually have fewer and less severe side effects, so doctors often prescribe them over typical antipsychotics.
+Atypical antipsychotics usually have fewer and less severe side effects than typical antipsychotics.

 Doctors prescribe atypical antipsychotics to treat a range of mental health conditions, including schizophrenia, obsessive-compulsive disorder (OCD), and treatment-resistant mania.
 They may also prescribe atypical antipsychotics off-label for other conditions, such as Tourette’s syndrome.